Hawaii Fires and Rain: What Every Big Island Resident and Buyer Needs to Know

 The Unfortunate Truth About Living in a Melting Pot: Hawaii and Racism

 Racism is alive and well in Hawaii.
-It just looks a little different that it does on the mainland.
+It just looks a little different than it does on the mainland.

 Quite a few years ago, a woman I had recently met exclaimed “Judy, they’re prejudiced against us!”

-This woman was caucasian, from the western US.
-I guess she thought that if she could be magnanimous enough to overlook other people’s skin color, they should do the same for her?
+She was Caucasian, from the western US.
+I guess she thought that if she could be magnanimous enough to overlook other people’s skin color, they should do the same for her.
 She lasted less than a year before moving back to the mainland.

 While most local people are gentle, fun loving, and generous, there are definitely people who hate haoles.
 I know several people in my town who will never acknowledge me, and I’m fine with that.
 I understand why some locals, and especially Hawaiians, despise haoles.
+The history of Hawaii’s annexation — the unlawful overthrow of a legitimate government driven by greed — is not ancient history to the people who bear its consequences every day.